jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 All because open-source heroes put the power of new tools in both our hands.

 The tech community calls this disruption.
 While disruption has thankfully torn down many gates, it mainly replaced low-hanging fruit like consumer goods.
 To keep ushering us into the Internet Age, we need to upgrade disruption with Techvolution.
 Only a society full of power-hungry player gods will finally turn the fantastic world of science fiction into Main Street's new reality.
-Note, being power-hundry doesn't mean being evil.
-Player gods are hungry for their own liberty, and hence need control over their water, electricity, and income to earn it.
+Note, a power-hungry player god works for their own liberty, and hence need control over their water, electricity, and income.

-Freedom needs power to defend it.
-Today, player gods can earn it with owning modern technology, and believing in Techvolution.
+When enough people use modern technology to earn their own liberty, will the player god of the Internet Age be formed in a newly empowered Main Street economy.

 https://www.instagram.com/p/B9qC71BJcfQ/?utm_source=ig_web_copy_link